visu21ab/Rift/README.md

-# Rift - AI Playlist Generator
+# Drift - AI Playlist Generator

 A modern web application that generates Spotify playlists based on mood descriptions using AI.
 Inspired by the sleek designs of GAFFA, Sony Music, and Epidemic Sound.